 Mayor Robbie Skinner Delivers the State of the City Address

-January 20, 2022, BUCKHANNON, WV: Members of City Council, department directors, administration, staff, business owners, and residents of our City of Buckhannon: Good evening, and thank you for joining us as we highlight this evening the many accomplishments we’ve celebrated over the past year together, and share excitement for future plans and goals we have in store for our City.
+Members of City Council, department directors, administration, staff, business owners, and residents of our City of Buckhannon: Good evening, and thank you for joining us as we highlight the many projects and accomplishments we’ve celebrated over the past year together, and share excitement for the future of our City in 2024.

-I want to provide updates from several internal city departments; highlighting what has been accomplished, and some of the goals we have as we look to our future:
+I now want to provide updates from several internal city departments; highlighting accomplishments, as well as goals we have as we look to our future:

 CITY FIRE DEPARTMENT: